mikey-t/gulp-utils/README.md

 Instead I've chosen to create a couple of different wrapper methods for Node's spawn method.
 One calls spawn fairly normally (`spawnAsync` in [./src/generalUtils.ts](./src/generalUtils.ts)), with an additional option to get the exec-like functionality of throwing on non-zero return code if you want.
 And another wrapper that is used for long running processes that uses the shell option, but if you're on windows does a nifty little hack to spawn a "middle" watchdog process that polls for whether the parent is alive or not and kills the child process tree if it becomes orphaned (`spawnAsyncLongRunning` in [./src/generalUtils.ts](./src/generalUtils.ts)).

 In the future I may go research how others have solved cross-platform process spawning, but for now this little hack works fine.

-## TODO

-- More unit tests
-- Build out example projects that use both CommonJS and ESM
-- Move the DB migration utils out of this library into it's own space